-b.
-List by job title of all the permanent jobs created/retained and those that were made available to low/mod persons.
+b) List by job title of all the permanent jobs created/retained and those that were made available to low/mod persons.

-No jobs were created and/or retained in 2009.
-No loans were processed during 2009.
-Several businesses have applications and are expected to apply for loan funds in 2010, but no applications were received in 2009.
+No jobs were created and/or retained in 2010.
+No loans were processed during 2010.
+Several businesses have applications and are expected to apply for loan funds in 2010, but no applications were received in 2010.

-c.
-If any of jobs claimed as being available to low/mod persons require special skill, work experience, or education, provide a description of steps being taken or that will be taken to provide such skills, experience, or education.
+c) If any of jobs claimed as being available to low/mod persons require special skill, work experience, or education, provide a description of steps being taken or that will be taken to provide such skills, experience, or education.

-No jobs were created and/or retained in 2009.
+No jobs were created and/or retained in 2010.

-- 34) Low/Mod Limited Clientele Activities for activities not falling within one of the categories of presumed limited clientele low and moderate income benefit - a.
-Describe how the nature, location, or other information demonstrates the activities benefit a limited clientele at least 51% of who are low- and moderate-income.
+- 34)Low/Mod Limited Clientele Activities for activities not falling within one of the categories of presumed limited clientele low and moderate income benefit - a) Describe how the nature, location, or other information demonstrates the activities benefit a limited clientele at least 51% of who are low- and moderate-income.

 Merrill Community Center benefits LMI individuals by virtue of the nature of its location.
-It is located in the Merrill Neighborhood, which is located in Census Tract 18, an LMI census tract.
+It is located in the Merrill Neighborhood, which is located in a) Detail the amount repaid on each float-funded activity.

+Census Tract 18, an LMI census tract.
 Since they serve children, other young people, and elderly who walk to the facilities or live nearby, they were presumed to be low income based on the location of the program.
 The City requires the Merrill Community Center to verify this assumption on a regular basis by tracking the addresses of the individuals they serve.